sean-otoole/sean-otoole/README.md

 ### Hi there!
 Welcome to my Github Profile! 👋

-I'm a molecular biologist and systems neuroscientist who is currently transitioning into a career in data science!
-In my free time, I like to spend time with my family, exercise, travel, and ocasionally some video gaming.
+I'm a molecular biologist and systems neuroscientist who is looking for opportunies to work as data scienst!
+This Github profile is partially meant to highlight some notable past projects as well as what I am working on at the moment.
+In my free time, I like to spend time with my family,exercise, travel, and ocasionally some video gaming.

 Check out my [Portfolio](https://github.com/sean-otoole/Portfolio) for some of my projects.